 Estanislao Pirovano’s most prolific style, Neotudor or Tudor Revival found fans around the world.
-I even found it in Bogotá.
+I even found lots of it in Bogotá.
 Popular roughly during the same time as Art Deco, architects replicated simple, English country homes & often added local influences to make an eclectic mix.
 Pirovano excelled at combining four-centered arches, wooden doors, bay windows, fanciful columns, faux coats-of-arms & mythical/real beasts… very unique in Buenos Aires & something upper-class porteños wanted.

 Riobamba 1959 (Recoleta) • The Escuela Argentina Modelo is a fancy private school that Pirovano built with his brother in 1926.
 He literally signed all his buildings… making them easy for us to identify in the 21st century.
 Frilly, Plateresque concrete figures above the main entrance are a recurring feature of Pirovano’s work.
 He obviously liked dragons & other mystical creatures.